 - My Account

 *Ernie Banks was born on this date in 1931.
-He was an African American baseball player.
+He was a Black baseball player.

 Growing up in Dallas, Banks had to be bribed with nickels and dimes by his father to play catch.
 Banks, more interested in softball than baseball, was a high school star in both football and basketball, and once ran a 52-second quarter mile.
 At 17, he signed on to play baseball with a Negro barnstorming team for $15 a game.
 Cool Papa Bell later signed him for the Kansas City Monarchs.